-Perfect for little space explorers, this Space Sensory Bottle doubles as a rich (mess-free) sensory experience and a letter identification activity in one!
+Perfect for little space explorers, this free Space Sensory Bottle doubles as a rich (mess-free) sensory experience and a letter recognition activity in one!

 Space Sensory Bottle

 Our Space Sensory Bottle is an awesome addition to a Space Unit – but for me, it’s a great option to keep at our language center for an always-available space exploration option without extra prep or clean up for me.

 This bottle is self-contained and mess-free and by laminating the worksheet, kids can simply wipe it off when they are done and put it back for others to use.